eceo-epfl/deepreefmap-bff/README.md

-# astroriver-bff
+# deepreefmap-bff
-The backend-for-frontend for astroriver
+The backend-for-frontend for DeepReefMap

 ## Getting started